emilyruby/manifestoo/ukip.md

 * Ensure employers are legally free to choose to hire a young unemployed British person under the age of 25 ahead of a better qualified or more experienced foreign applicant.
-* Make Gordon Brown's `British Jobs for British Workers` plausible and meaningful in law.
+* Make Gordon Brown's `British Jobs for British Workers` plausible and
+  meaningful in law.
+* Abolish tuition fees for undergraduate STEM students, provided they work in their discipline and pay tax in the UK for at least 5 years after they complete their degree.
+* Fund all secondary schools according to a single formula.
+* Make first aid training a statutory requirement so pupils can obtain a `Basic Life-Saving Diploma`.

 ## Brexit